abuiles/ember-101/hands-on.md

 In the future we will be able to be more explicit about the things we want to use from every module, so instead of writing `import Ember from 'ember'` we will have `import { Route } from 'ember'` or `import { Model }
 from 'ember-data'`.
 This is currently possible in `ES6` using `Named Exports`.

 What about tests?
 If you open the tests files you will see that they are also written in ES6, we'll talk about it in a different chapter.
-Now let's connect to a back-end and display some data.
+Now let's connect to a backend and display some data.

 ## Connecting with a Backend
 We need to consume and store our data from somewhere, in this case, I created a public API under `http://api.ember-cli-101.com` with `Ruby on Rails`.
 The following are the API end-points.